Jan Fortune (writer): Career

-She began working for The Dallas Morning News in 1922.
+Fortune began working for The Dallas Morning News in 1922.
 She worked at the newspaper for 15 years before quitting in 1937 and moving to Hollywood to pursue a career in film screenwriting.

-"I landed in Los Angeles with $3.87", she told reporters.
+"I landed in Los Angeles with $3.87", Fortune told reporters.
 "I read in a paper that Republic studio was going to make a picture based on the life of Sam Houston.
 So I went after the job."
 Upon arriving in Los Angeles, she and her daughter found themselves stealing food to survive.
 Eventually, she landed a contract with Republic Pictures before starting a career with MGM.

-Her work over the years appeared in publications such as The Saturday Evening Post, Good Housekeeping, and Collier's.
+Fortune's work over the years appeared in publications such as The Saturday Evening Post, Good Housekeeping, and Collier's.
 She also wrote several books after she stopped writing for films, including a book about Bonnie and Clyde.
-She compiled and edited the memoirs of Emma Kraus Parker, mother of Bonnie Parker, in the 1934 book Fugitives: The true story of Clyde Barrow and Bonnie Parker.
+Fortune compiled and edited the memoirs of Emma Kraus Parker, mother of Bonnie Parker, in the 1934 book Fugitives: The true story of Clyde Barrow and Bonnie Parker.
 She wrote dramatic sketches about the history of Texas, which were broadcast on radio.